dchisholm125/golf-app-with-copilot/app/README.md

 ## Payments (Stripe)
 - Stripe will be used for secure payment processing.
 All payment logic will be modular and PCI-compliant, with no raw card data handled by the app.
 - Integration will be planned for future releases.

+## Database (MySQL)
+- MySQL will be used to persist user, game, and statistics data.
+- FastAPI will serve as the backend API between the UI and the database.
+- Database connection and models will be documented in the backend README.

 ---